jimmyKodar/Tetris/DEV_JOURNAL.md

 Cant get frame updates to work properly and input and animation looks and feels bad.
 Made a new branch because i realised timing is fundamentally messed up.
 I need to redo al lthe timing logic with "requestAnimationFrame()" instead.

+PUshed the branch changes to main since time works.
+Game logic needs to be fixed now.

 ## 2024-05-09

 First attempt turned into incomprehensibility since everything happend in a single nested loop over the gameBoard array.